Introducing Attack Basketball Academy

 Underpinning all of this will be an appropriately structured coaching programme which will be adhered to wherever Attack trains, whether it be in Fraserburgh, Ellon, Peterhead, Turriff or Alford.

-The Director of Coaching for Boys is Ruth Grant, UKCC Level 2 qualified, who turned to the sidelines after a severe injury brought her high level playing career to an abrupt end.
+The Director of Coaching is Ruth Grant, UKCC Level 2 qualified, who turned to the sidelines after a severe injury brought her high level playing career to an abrupt end.
 She worked as an athletic trainer for her university women's basketball team, whilst earning her own degree.
 After a hiatus to earn her doctorate and lecture at university, she returned to coaching both basketball and gymnastics.
 Mentored by American Charlie Miller and Australian Trevor McLean, she is passionate about creating the right pathways for players and coach development.

 Caelan Booth will continue to be a vital part of the coaching team, with primary responsibility for U10s, U12s and development in Peterhead.
 Caelan has played basketball as part of the Scotland team since he was in the U12s.
 We are lucky to have a young coach who was such a high calibre player.
 He is a positive role model for our younger players, who figuratively - as well as literally - look up to him!
 Caelan, a table official as well as qualified referee, is also an excellent example to our older players of different pathways that basketball can provide.